terhnt/unoparty-docs/docs/develop/unoblock/modules.md

 *   `betting`: Implements betting-specific API calls, tasks, and more.
 *   `dex`: Implements API methods, order book and market info parsing, and more for Unoparty's distributed exchange.
 (Requires that the `assets` module be loaded for use.)
 *   `transaction_stats`: Handles the compliation of transaction statistics.
-*   `counterwallet`: Implements Counterwallet-specific API calls, tasks, and more.
+*   `unowallet`: Implements Unowallet-specific API calls, tasks, and more.
 (Requires that the `assets` module be loaded for use.)

 Any of these above modules may be enabled or disabled, allowing you to tune `unoblock` to your exact needs out of the box.